Black and white headshot of Saint Marys Hospital president Dr. Steve Schneider

 Schneider in the U.S. Army.

-So many of Schneider’s accomplishments are notable over his four-plus-decade career – none more so than advances he has helped bring to the Waterbury region in the last few years.
+So many of Schneider’s accomplishments are notable over his four-plus-decade career – none more so than advances he helped bring to the Waterbury region in the last few years.

 Dr. Steve Schneider sitting at a long table at Saint Marys Hospital in Waterbury CT WORX